ettoreciolli/cafemanager/README.md

 ## Webhook

-Your POS or the simulator can push an order to:
+The idea is that a POS would push an order to:

 ```
 POST /api/webhook/orders